Gambia: Grief, fear and anger over deadly cough syrup | Africanews

 "At some point, I was praying for God to take her life."

-President Adama Barrow made a nationwide address on Saturday after the police launched an inquiry and health authorities were told to suspend the import licence of a suspected company.
+President Adama Barrow made a nationwide address on Saturday after the police launched an inquiry and health authorities were told to suspend the import license of a suspected company.

 Barrow also promised to update drugs-related laws and praised the work of the health ministry in preventing further deaths.